 We work for specific outcomes using four lenses: racial equity, health, climate, and art and culture.
 These provide a keen framework by which we gauge the intent and impact of our work.

-We have expanded the definition, voices and stakes of equitable transit-oriented development by creating new systems of decision-making and re-envisioning leadership.
+We have expanded the definition, voices and stakes of equitable transit-oriented development (ETOD) by creating new systems of decision-making and re-envisioning leadership.
 Our bodies of governance are structured to facilitate authentic, inclusive and effective community engagement, and power and ownership in decisions affecting the built environment.

-We are led by a Steering Committee representing national, regional, local and community voices and organizations that work on issues of equity, opportunity, affordability, health, culture, and climate resilience.
+Elevated Chicago is led by a Steering Committee representing national, regional, local and community voices and organizations that work on issues of equity, opportunity, affordability, health, culture, and climate resilience.
 This group identifies and sets actionable priorities for our work, in conjunction with site-based and cross-site Community Tables (CT) and Working Groups (WG).

 Locally, a Leadership Council — composed of key decision makers and investors in Chicago’s built environment — helps advance our systems change agenda.

-We are committed to five values:
+Elevated Chicago is committed to five values:

 - Adaptability – we work on complex issues in a changing environment that requires us to exercise agility and constant adjustment.